Chicken Coleslaw Salad with Peanut Dressing

 • In a 16 oz mason jar, add all the dressing ingredients.
 Whisk the ingredients together with a fork, whisk or handheld matcha frother (see notes).

-6 Tablespoons soy sauce, 2 Tablespoons peanut butter or cashew butter or PB2 made into peanut butter, 2 Tablespoons lime juice, 1 Tablespoon sesame oil, 1 Tablespoon maple syrup, 1 Tablespoon water, 2 teaspoons chili garlic sauce
+6 Tablespoons soy sauce, 2 Tablespoons peanut butter, 2 Tablespoons lime juice, 1 Tablespoon sesame oil, 1 Tablespoon maple syrup, 1 Tablespoon water, 2 teaspoons chili garlic sauce

 • In a large bowl, mix together all the salad ingredients – shredded cabbage (coleslaw mix), red pepper, cilantro, green onion.